sciZer0/7/v/README.md

 Only the leader-Validator can create the block and stream it to other Validators.

-All other Validators are only verifying the work of the leadr-Validator.
+All other Validators are only verifying the work of the leader-Validator.

 So the creation of the block by the leader and the verification of the block by others are happening in parallel.